 L'Anse Township has two primary streams that discharge into Keweenaw Bay, Lake Superior, the Falls River and Linden Creek flowing through the area.
+The Silver River runs through the Township as well, although its terminus is located in Arvon Township.

 The urban section roadways containing curb and gutter are provided with storm sewers for drainage.
 A comprehensive map of the storm sewer system within the Village is not available.
 Numerous individual project records for installation of storm sewers are available.
+As a mostly rural area, L'Anse Township does not have urban stormwater systems or issues, however human activity in the Township can adversely impact stormwater quality.
+Chapter 2 includes a discussion on best management practices for road crossings, and the Township Zoning Overlay Zone, which can help manage stormwater flows and impacts.

-Riparian buffer along a watercourse
+Riparian buffer example along a watercourse